 Claire has worked on some of the leading cases in the jurisdiction including the Fairfield litigation where she represented a number of banks that had invested into Fairfield Sentry Ltd which was a feeder fund into Bernard Madoff Investment Securities Limited.
 She has also worked on some of the largest and most complex enforcement claims in order to enforce foreign judgments and arbitral awards in the BVI.

 Prior to moving offshore Claire worked at Slaughter and May and Cleary Gottlieb Steen & Hamilton in London.
 She was called to the Bar of England and Wales in 2004.
-Claire was also a lecturer in Constitutional and Administrative Law at St Hilda’s College, University of Oxford.
+Claire was also a lecturer in constitutional and administrative Law at St Hilda’s College, University of Oxford.

-- England and Wales (non practising)
+- England and Wales (not practising)

 - British Virgin Islands